If you have heavy breasts, it can lead to physical discomfort and self-consciousness. The excessive weight puts pressure on the back and neck areas.

-As you recover from your surgery, you will experience some pain for a few days.
+As our Portland breast reduction surgery patients recover, they will experience some pain for a few days.
 This will be especially so when you cough and move around.
 Dr. Bartholomew can prescribe medications to deal with discomfort.

 You will receive stitches around the areola and gauze dressings wrapped in an elastic bandage, which are taken away after a couple of days.
 You will also wear a surgical bra 24/7 for several weeks while you recover from swelling.
 After the bruising subsides, your stitches will be removed within three weeks.

 Dr. Bartholomew will make every effort to hide your scars but keep in mind that they can remain permanent.
 The scars are lumpy and red for a few months and usually fade to thin white lines.

 You may also apply a moisturizer if you find your skin is very dry after surgery.
 But do not apply anything near the sutures.